NEWS

 One major commonality among developing countries is the emerging or the persistent increase in the population of the have not's (the extremely poor) – the economic disparity between them and an extremely wealthy ruling elite class at the opposite end of the spectrum.

+We will be first to admit that poverty issues of nations are very complex.
+There are internal and external, historical and present, natural and manmade woes at the core of the poverty of developing nations.
+For simplicity, we will tackle the internal debate in this essay – Externalities and others will be the topic of different discussions.
 In this essay we will analyze the ethical and social justice implications attributed to the vices of this handful of an elite ruling class.
 Those men and women at the helm – to distinguish being at the helm and leadership is what makes most of the poverty in those countries artificial.
 The lack of leadership is resulting from reckless conducts of government affairs that withhold economic equity of the general masses for their own personal or just outright not at the best interest of the overall population the root cause of most of the disparity.

 Thus, to achieve economic equity in these countries, serious issues must be taken against these ruling groups called public leaders and the authority figures there.